History of the telephone in the United States: AT&T (1899–1982)

+President Herbert Hoover sitting at his desk on December 20, 1930.
+This is the first photograph taken of Hoover in the White House, as well as the first photograph of a telephone sitting on the desk of a president.

 AT&T was a successor of the original Bell Telephone Company founded by Alexander Graham Bell in 1877.
 The American Bell Telephone Company formed the American Telephone and Telegraph Company (AT&T) subsidiary in 1885.
 Its role was long-distance service.
 In 1899, AT&T became the parent company after the American Bell Telephone Company sold its assets to its subsidiary.
 After AT&T blocked independents from its long-distance service, and bought control of telegraph monopoly Western Union in 1907, antitrust activists launched an opposition.
 The Kingsbury Commitment in 1913 was the resulting compromise with the federal government to prevent legal action by the government.
 In return for the government's agreement not to pursue a case against the company as a monopolist, AT&T agreed to divest the controlling interest it had acquired in the Western Union telegraph company, and to allow non-competing independent telephone companies to interconnect with the AT&T long-distance network.
 In 1921, the Willis Graham Act amended Kingsbury to allow the Interstate Commerce Commission to approve AT&T purchases of other telephone companies.
 AT&T took quick advantage and by 1930, 80% of the nation's telephones were owned by AT&T, and 98% of the remainder connected to its network.

 During most of the 20th century, due to federal agreements, AT&T maintained a monopoly on telephone service in the United States.
 It was usually the largest company in the U.S. in terms of assets.
 In 1900, the Bell system plant was valued at $181 million; operating revenue included $32 million from local calls and $12 million from long-distance calls.
 The net income was $13.4 million.
 The payroll comprised 37,000 employees.
 By 1920, assets were $1.4 billion; local revenue was $301 million; long-distance revenue was $142 million; profit was $48 million, and there were 231,000 employees.
 By 1950, assets had climbed to $10.3 billion; local call revenue was $2.0 billion and toll revenue was $1.2 billion, with a profit of $367 million, and 535,000 employees.
 Inflation measured by the price index was 24.3 in 1900, 65.4 in 1920, and 80.2 in 1950, For the year 1927, the number of calls in the U.S. was 29 billion, or 5.4 calls per telephone per day.